-No boat?
-No worries!
-Mount Pleasant Pier hosts a series of family-focused events known as Cast Off Fishing Tournaments.
+Meanwhile, those without a boat should go to Mount Pleasant Pier!
+It hosts a series of family-focused events known as Cast Off Fishing Tournaments.
 These are cheap to enter and are all about having a great time.
-Sadly, the city’s longest-running tournament fished its last year in 2019.
-The Charleston Trident ended after a 53-year run and will be missed by many local anglers.
+Sadly, the city’s longest-running competition – the Charleston Trident Fishing Tournament – ended after 53 years and will be missed by many local anglers.

 Most saltwater fish are open year-round in South Carolina.
 The exceptions are Striped Bass, which are release-only from June 1 to September 30, and saltwater Catfishes, which are always closed for harvest.
 Gigging for Redfish and Trout is also prohibited throughout December, January, and February.
 As we mentioned before, Shark fishing is banned on Folly Beach, and on many beaches state-wide.

-Every angler aged 16 and up needs a license to fish around Charleston unless you’re on a licensed fishing charter or pier.
-Not all piers are licensed, though, so be sure to ask the staff before your lines hit the water.
+Every angler aged 16 and up needs a fishing license to cast lines around Charleston unless you’re on a licensed Charleston fishing charter or pier.
+Not all piers are licensed, though, so be sure to ask the staff before you hit the water.

 Charleston, SC: A True Fishing Paradise

-There are a lot of good places to fish around the country.
-Very few of them compare to Charleston.
+There are a lot of good places to fish around the country, but very few of them compare to Charleston.
 From monster Wahoo in the deep to Bull Redfish worthy of the name inshore, you can find fish everywhere you look.
-Throw in great weather, beautiful scenery, and a long fishing heritage, and a Charleston fishing trip suddenly jumped to the top of your to-do list.
+Throw in great weather, beautiful scenery, and long fishing heritage, and a Charleston fishing trip in South Carolina suddenly jumped to the top of your to-do list.